- 2021-2022 CHS Pathways to Success Introduction

 Carmel High School students are encouraged to invest quality time in planning their schedules for the coming school year.
 Such planning should consist of consultation with parents, school personnel, fellow students, college personnel, and anyone who might provide insight in helping students make wise decisions in planning their academic programs.

 The administration and counseling staff of Carmel High School allow ample time for a student and parents to make a firm decision regarding the student’s program plan for the following year.
-Each student is given the time from the initial scheduling meeting until May 1, 2020, to make revisions to the schedule.
+Each student is given the time from the initial scheduling meeting until May 1, 2021, to make revision requests to the schedule.

 Errors made by the school in developing the schedule.